Ckath/snotif/README.md

         -h print this info and exit

 ## TODO
-- comment/document code
-- possibly a cleaner solution than checking defines
 - switch to less extensive notification library than libnotify
 - write a less scrapped together makefile
 - write a small manualpage explaining the stuff mentioned in usage and this page